syncfusion-content/windowsforms-docs/WindowsForms/chart/Chart-Data.md

 ### Built-in Support for data-binding

-EssentialChart has built-in support for binding to DataTables, DataSets, DataViews or any implementation of IListSource, IBindingList or ITypedList.
+Essential® Chart has built-in support for binding to DataTables, DataSets, DataViews or any implementation of IListSource, IBindingList or ITypedList.

 The [ChartSeries](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Chart.ChartSeries.html) data points and the axis labels are the ones that can be data bound.